 John-John, as we fondly knew him, had obtained his pilot license the year before.
 Certified for visual flight, he had not completed the instrument training that enables pilots to fly when visibility is poor.
 As he had done previously, Kennedy would follow the lights below up the coast.
 But, to make up for lost time, he decided to fly a direct path for the last 50 km (30 mi) over the ocean to his destination at Martha’s Vineyard Airport.
 Inexperienced pilots are advised against this as it leaves the horizon as their only reference point.
 Presumably, Kennedy didn’t consider this and didn’t know that the moon’s low position that night would make the horizon faint.

 Weather reports obtained before the flight indicated visibility that night of 4 to 10 miles.
-There was no mention of the haze that would roll in from the ocean, envelop Kennedy’s plane, and rob him of sight.
+There was no mention of the fog that would roll in from the ocean, envelop Kennedy’s plane, and rob him of sight.
 An hour into his flight and minutes away from his destination John-John found himself locked in a nightmare of spatial disorientation.
 He realized his plane was out of control, but he lacked the experience to put mind over the tricks played by his senses.
 At 9:41 PM, John-John’s plane crashed nose-first into the ocean killing himself, his wife, and his sister-in-law.

 It’s a tragic story and another sad chapter in the history of the Kennedy family.
 It also stands out as a reminder of a valuable lesson in life and business.

 Spatial disorientation, in a broader context, is when we act differently than we know we should.
-We give into uncertainty and fall back on bad habits.
+We give in to uncertainty and fall back on bad habits.
 The easy way is the one we’re most familiar with even though it’s not likely to produce the results we want.
 We’ve been down this path before, but tell ourselves it will be different this time.
 At least, that’s what we want to trick ourselves into believing.
 But it isn’t different.
 It’s simply the repeat of a past mistake; maybe one that has been committed many times.

 How do we break away from this illusion and find a better course for ourselves and our business?